It’s been a tough year for local businesses.

 From here, you’ll be faced with creating your Campaign, Ad set and Ad.

-Don’t sweat it, I’m going to hold your hand through the entire process and make sure you don’t make any massive mistakes.
+Don’t sweat it, I’m going to hold your hand through the entire process and make sure you don’t make any mistakes.

 Let’s start with the Campaign Objective, this is the first screen you’ll land on after hitting the ‘Create’ button.